MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 System-wide installation may even result in an ``externally-managed-environment`` error

+.. dropdown:: An animated demo on the ``externally-managed-environment`` error

+    .. asciinema:: resources/externally_managed_environment.cast
+        :rows: 24

 See `PEP 668 <https://peps.python.org/pep-0668/>`__ for the detailed specification

 It's safer to keep the installation isolated.
 As workarounds, there're multiple options for you.
 In conclusion: